idanshabo/Thesis/README.md

 run_pipeline(
     msa_file_path,
-    print_file_content=False,        # Change to True if you want to print the raw MSA content output_path=None,                # Change to your desired file path, if remains None it will output the files in the same location of the MSA file number_of_nodes_to_evaluate=15,  # Max number of clusters (splits) to check pca_min_variance=0.99,           # Min variance for PCA to retain pca_min_components=100,          # Dimensionality of the embeddings to retain
+    print_file_content=False,        # Change to True if you want to print the raw MSA content output_path=None,                # Change to your desired output path, default is MSA location number_of_nodes_to_evaluate=15,  # Max number of clusters (splits) to check pca_min_variance=0.99,           # Min variance for PCA to retain pca_min_components=100,          # Dimensionality of the embeddings to retain